Magibon

 Margaret Lillian Adams (born August 9, 1986), also known as MRirian and Magibon (マギボン), is an American former YouTuber based in Japan.
 In 2006, Adams began posting videos on YouTube of herself silently looking at the camera, which became popular in Japan and led her channel to rank no. 1 overall in the country in 2008.
 After making several media appearances in Japan, Adams became inactive on her YouTube channel, with her last video posted in 2014.

 Early life

 Margaret Lillian Adams was born in Florida, but she had lived in Pennsylvania since 2008.
 She became a fan of Japanese pop culture in high school.
 Prior to her YouTube fame, she worked as a clerk at a pharmacy.
 Adams went by the username "MRirian" online.
-A fan of the Japanese girl group Morning Musume, she later went by the nickname "Magibon", inspired by former member Ai Kago's nickname, Aibon.
+A fan of the Japanese girl group Morning Musume, she later went by the username "Magibon", inspired by former member Ai Kago's nickname, Aibon.